xillio/definitive-guide/02_developing_a_plugin.md

 ### Performing an Operation

-Now the example above only demonstrates how to create your construct.
+The example above only demonstrates how to create your construct.
 It does not do anything that would be considered useful, so let's create a construct that is a little bit more advanced.
 Let's download a resource from the internet and return it to the user.

 The resource we will be downloading is a web api that returns yes, no or maybe with a random distribution.
 We can find it on [https://apis.rtainc.co/twitchbot/8ball](https://apis.rtainc.co/twitchbot/8ball).
 Go ahead, try it in your browser.
 You will find that every time you refresh your browser you will see a random response.
 This is exactly what we will make our next construct do.